gustafnk/h-include/README.md

 ### Conditional inclusion using when

 When offers a way of using a predicate for inclusion.
-It also features an optional `when-alt-src` attribute that functions as the source of inclusion given that the predicate fails.
+It also features an optional `when-false-src` attribute that functions as the source of inclusion given that the predicate fails.

 ```
-<h-include src="logged-in.html" when="org.project.predicateFunction" when-alt-src="log-in.html"></h-include>
+<h-include src="logged-in.html" when="org.project.predicateFunction" when-false-src="log-in.html"></h-include>
 ```

 The method specified in the when attribute may be namespaced and needs to return true for the inclusion of the url specified in the src attribute to occur.